rogercoll/ethoracle/README.md

 # Final BCK work

 In order to understand more how Oracle functions work I tried to implement a basic one that return the value of one ETH in USD.
+Currently, it only returns an integer number.
+TODO: Return float with decimals.

 ## Contracts